authelia/authelia/themes/README.md

 In order to build a specific Theme you need to run:
 `grunt --theme=<theme_name>`

 Available themes are: default, black, matrix, squares, triangles

-Ex. `grunt --theme=black`
+Example:  `grunt --theme=black`

 By default the original theme will be built.

 If you want to create a new theme:
-- Use the themes/default as source material
+- Use the `themes/src/default` or `themes/full/default` as source material
 - Make a copy in themes folder with a new name
 - Add your theme folder name on line 237,239 and 242
 - And then build as above, with your theme folder/name.